Jakub-Oszczak/planet-orbit-simulator/README.md

 # planet-orbit-simulator
+Warning: Majority of this code was taken from an online course, it's not mine and was only intended for learning purposes

 This program simulates orbits of planets and it works on real values.
 I've displayed a distance to sun of each planet to show that the orbit is actually elliptic.